 Best Strategies For Dealing With Debt Collectors

-If you have unpaid debt, the last thing you want are those dreaded calls from debt collection agencies.
+If you have unpaid debt, you may have those pesky debt collectors calling you non stop.
 With that being said, the one thing you do not want to do is ignore them.
-It can really make the situation worse.
-The key is to try and settle with the original creditor to work out a payment arrangement before it is sold to a 3rd party collector.
+Before your debt is sold to a third party collector, you want to try and settle with the original creditor.

-If your debt has already fallen into the hands of a 3rd party, below are 10 tips to help you deal with debt collectors.
+Below are 10 tips to help you deal with debt collectors

 When it comes to debt collectors, they must follow certain rules.
 They may not harass you by threatening violence or arrest.
 They also may not use profane language or be misleading about who they are.
 These are just a few of the rules they must abide by.
 For a full list, check out the Fair Debt Collection Practices Act.
 If you do experience any harassing behavior from a debt collector, you should report them to the U.S. Consumer Financial Protection Bureau as well as your state attorney general.